dzianisv/chrome-extension-aliexpress-total-cost/README.md

+## Intro
+This is annoying.
+You don't see the total cost of the the item on Aliexpress marketplace.
-This aliexpress browser extension show a total price for the item (item price + delivery cost to your region).
+This browser extension shows a total price for the item (item price + delivery cost to your region).

 ![](doc/demo.webp)